dalenguyen/firebase-wordpress-docs/docs/index.rst

-Complete Guide to Firebase WordPress Integration (v1.14.0)
+Complete Guide to Firebase WordPress Integration (v1.15.0)
 ==========================================================

 .. meta::
    :description lang=en: Guide on how to integrate Firebase to WordPress.

-Last updated: August 30th, 2020
+Last updated: Sep 20th, 2020

 .. raw:: html